ev0clu/memory-card-game-vue/README.md

 # **Pokemon Card Game App**

 A simple card game app has built with Vue.js framework, Typescript and more.
 The app allows users to play with pokemon cards and pair them together.
 The user can choose 3 different difficulty level.
-Additionally, there is a score page to see previous results.
+Additionally, there is a score page to see previous scores.

 ### Demo video: [Link](https://ev0clu.github.io/pokemon-card-game-vue/)